-To comply with the disclosure requirements of the amendments to PFRS 4, the table below presents the comparison of the classification of the Company's financial assets as at December 31, 2020 under PAS 39 and PFRS 9.
+To comply with the disclosure requirements of the amendments to PFRS 4, the table below presents the comparison of the classification of the Company's financial assets as at December 31, 2021 under PAS 39 and PFRS 9.
 The carrying amounts of these financial assets under PAS 39 remain unchanged under PFRS 9.

-Classification Financial Assets under PAS 39 Classification under PFRS 9 Cash and cash equivalents Loans and receivables Financial assets at amortized cost Short-term investments Loans and receivables Financial assets at amortized cost Insurance and other receivables Loans and receivables Financial assets at amortized cost HTM investments HTM investments Financial assets at amortized cost Financial assets at FVPL Held for trading Financial assets at FVPL AFS financial assets AFS financial assets Financial assets at fair value through other comprehensive income (FVOCI)
+Classification Financial Assets under PAS 39 Classification under PFRS 9 Cash Loans and receivables Financial assets at amortized cost Short-term investments Loans and receivables Financial assets at amortized cost Insurance and other receivables Loans and receivables Financial assets at amortized cost HTM investments HTM investments Financial assets at amortized cost Investments at FVPL Held for trading Financial assets at FVPL AFS investments AFS financial assets Financial assets at fair value through other comprehensive income (FVOCI)